 Today many hacking tools based on Linux and Windows OS are available free of cost on the internet.
 With highly innovative technology, both wired and wireless networks are prone to intrusion.
 An unsecured wireless router connected to an office or home network can expose the entire IT infrastructure to hacking.
 To counter these attacks, various encryption protocols have been developed to stop unauthorized access to networks.
 The most common wireless security(encryption) protocols are WEP(Wired Equivalent Privacy), WPA(Wi-Fi Protected Access), and WPA-2( Wi-Fi Protected Access 2).

 WEP (Wired Equivalent Privacy)

-Many security flaws were detected in WEP security within few years of its launch.
-With high computing powers, the hackers were able to break-in the 24-bit initialization vector.
+Many security flaws were detected in WEP security within a few years of its launch.
+With high computing powers, the hackers were able to break into the 24-bit initialization vector.

 WPA (Wi-Fi Protected Access)